 We are committed to providing accurate content that helps you make informed money decisions.
 Our partners have not commissioned or endorsed this content.
 Read our editorial guidelines here.

-Buying a business can be a good way to skip some of the startup costs and growing pains of starting a business from scratch, like launching a product or service or building a customer base.
+Buying a business can be a good way to skip some of the startup costs and growing pains of starting a new business, like launching a product or building a customer base.

-But buying an existing business comes with its own risks, and the process to close the deal is complicated.
+But buying an existing business comes with its own risks, and the process to close the deal can be complicated.

 1. Find a business you want to buy.

-The first step is deciding what kind of business to buy.
+The first step in buying a business is deciding what kind of business to buy.
 Start looking at an industry you’re familiar with.
-For example, if you have a lot of experience working in retail, then buying a retail shop or boutique might be a good fit for your skills and experience.
+For example, if you have a lot of experience working in retail, buying a retail shop or boutique might be a good fit for your skills and experience.

 It can be difficult to succeed in an industry in which you have little experience or interest.
-But having prior knowledge of the industry can give you a leg up because you already understand the trends, challenges and opportunities.
+Having prior knowledge of the industry can give you a leg up because you already understand the trends, challenges and potential opportunities.

-If you don’t already have a particular business in mind, consider working with a business broker, attorney or commercial real estate agent in your area to find one.
+If you don’t have a specific type of business in mind to purchase, consider working with a business broker, an attorney or a commercial real estate agent to find one.

 2. Learn why the business is for sale.

-Once you’ve identified a business, critically evaluate why it’s for sale.
-Is the owner just ready to retire or burned-out on the industry?
+Once you’ve identified a business to buy, evaluate why it’s for sale.
+Is the owner ready to retire or burned-out from the industry?
 In that case, you could bring some new energy and a fresh perspective to help the business grow.

-But some reasons for selling may be red flags, and uncovering them might take a little more work.
-For example, if the business is losing sales to a more popular competitor or has a bad reputation, you could face an uphill battle from the moment you take over.
+But some reasons for selling may be red flags, and uncovering them could take a little more work.
+For example, if the business has a bad reputation or is losing sales to a more popular competitor, you could face an uphill battle from the moment you take over.

 3. Evaluate the business earnings.